Student Experience Project

 UNC Charlotte’s Faculty Avengers

 For a brief overview of key concepts, strategies, and resources, view the “Resources” tab above.
-To learn more about SEP, please contact Regena Brown, Director of the Office of Academic Diversity and Inclusion, at rybrown1@uncc.edu.
+To learn more about SEP, please contact A.J.
+Simmons, Senior Associate Director of First Year and Transition Programs at AJ.Simmons@charlotte.edu.